 Step 3: Evaluation Sessions

 Each student is required to attend a regional evaluation session.
-Only students with a valid application submitted by the Planning Committee member will be allowed to participate in testing.
-The assessment will include standardized ability and achievement tests, and a writing sample.
-The writing sample will be scored on three criteria: composing, written expression, and usage/mechanics.
+Only students with a valid application submitted by the Planning Committee member will be allowed to participate in the evaluation.
+The evaluation will include assessment materials and a writing sample.

 Note: In an emergency or extenuating circumstances a make-up session is available.
 Pre-approval is required.
 To request the make-up assessment, the student must submit a request to their division’s Planning Committee member.

 Step 4: Regional Application Evaluation

 A regional committee composed of members from each participating school division will evaluate all applications.
 All categories are scored by experienced and trained teams of evaluators.
 A profile including a composite score from assessment results will be created for each applicant.
 Evaluation criteria* include: